GED Subjects

 You see that 80 percent of the Science questions relate to Life Science and Physical Science, so start with learning about these subject fields.

 You will have to answer some stand-alone questions, but most will include a text passage, diagram, graph, or illustration.
+Check here for ->free GED Science practice tests.

 Social Studies